duskpoet/error_processing/article.md

         .unwrap();
 ```

-This single line of code recently made unavailable a significant portion of the Internet throughout the world.
+This single line of code recently made a significant portion of the Internet unavailable throughout the world.
 Yes, I am talking about the infamous Cloudflare outage of November 2025.
 A lot of fundamental services like X, Zoom, your favorite AI chats, and, the irony - Downdetector, were totally or partially unavailable.
 In Rust, unwrapping an error results in a panic, which is exactly what happened, causing the specific proxy service unavailability and therefore the aforementioned chaos.
 There are a lot of ways this problem could have been avoided, like making an optional service failure non-critical for the main service, but today I want to specifically inspect how different languages handle unexpected and erroneous situations like the one I've started the article with.

 ## Premise
-For every considered language, I am exploring the go-to approach to error handling, and then imagine the following situation: I am writing a web service that uses a 3rd party library that potentially could break in unexpected ways, and how can I, as a main and responsible developer, protect myself and my product.
+For every language considered, I am exploring the go-to approach to error handling, and then reason over the following situation: I am writing a web service that uses a 3rd party library that potentially could break in unexpected ways, and how can I, as a main and responsible developer, protect myself and my product.

 ## Rust
 The default approach in Rust - the Result type - is basically an [Either monad](https://www.sandromaglione.com/articles/either-error-handling-functional-programming).
 The idea of Either is that a value can be exact one of two types, in our case, it's either a normal, success-path value or an error.
 Processing a Result value is straightforward - we designate what we do in case of a normal value, and what we do in case of an error: